History of Palestine: Early Ottoman rule

-Decentralization process

-Ridwan-Farrukh-Turabay period
+Decentralization and emergence of local dynasties

-By the end of the 16th century, direct Ottoman rule over Damascus Eyalet was weakened, partly due to the Jelali revolts and other Anatolian insurrections.
-The timar system, which functioned to serve the fiscal and military needs of the Ottoman government, was also becoming less relevant during this period.
-Consequently, a new governing elite emerged in Palestine consisting of the Ridwan, Farrukh and Turabay dynasties whose members provided the district governors of the Gaza, Nablus, Jerusalem and Lajjun sanjaks between the late 16th century and the late 17th century.
-The stability of their rule varied by sanjak, with Ridwan control of Gaza, Turabay control of Lajjun, and Farrukh control of Nablus largely continuous, and the Ridwan-Farrukh hold over Jerusalem frequently interrupted by governors appointed from Istanbul.
+By the end of the 16th century, direct Ottoman rule over Damascus Eyalet weakened, partly due to the Jelali revolts and other Anatolian insurrections.
+Local governing elites emerged in Palestine such as the Ridwan, Farrukh and Turabay dynasties whose families served as the district governors of the Gaza, Nablus, Jerusalem and Lajjun sanjaks.
+Between the late 16th century and early 18th century, the prestigious post of amir al-hajj (commander of the Hajj caravan) was rotated between the governors of Nablus or Gaza, with the departing amir al-hajj from one of these families entrusting authority over his sanjak to the governor of the neighboring sanjak.

-Ties between the families were solidified through inter-marriage, business and political cooperation.
-From the late 16th century until the early 18th century, the prestigious post of amir al-hajj (commander of the Hajj caravan) would often be assigned to the district governor of Nablus or Gaza.
-This tradition laid the foundation for a durable military alliance between the three families since the departing amir al-hajj from one of these families would entrust authority over his sanjak to the governor of the neighboring sanjak.
-Gradually, the ties between the Ridwan, Farrukh and Turabay families led to the establishment of a single extended dynasty that held sway over much of Palestine.

-In 1622, the Druze emir (prince) of Mount Lebanon, Fakhr-al-Din II gained control of Safad Sanjak and was appointed governor of Nablus and mutasallim (chief tax collector) of Gaza.
-Alarmed at the looming threat to their rule, the Ridwan-Farrukh-Turabay alliance prepared for a confrontation with Fakhr ad-Din by pooling their financial resources to acquire arms and bribe Bedouin tribes to fight alongside them.
-They were also tacitly supported by the Sublime Porte, which was wary of Fakhr ad-Din's growing autonomy.
-When Fakhr ad-Din's better-equipped army launched an offensive to gain control of Palestine's coastal plain and Jerusalem, the army of Hasan Arab Ridwan, Ahmad Turabay and Muhammad ibn Farrukh routed his forces at the Awja River near Jaffa.
-In 1624, following the Battle of Anjar, Fakhr ad-Din was appointed the "Emir of Arabistan" by the Ottomans, which gave him official authority over the region between Aleppo and Jerusalem.
-He was deposed and hanged a decade later by the Wali of Damascus.
+Another local power centre emerged around the Druze emir (prince) of Mount Lebanon, Fakhr-al-Din II, who gained control of Safad Sanjak and was appointed governor of Nablus and mutasallim (chief tax collector) of Gaza in 1622.
+The Ridwan-Farrukh-Turabay alliance organized to thwart him, tacitly supported by the Sublime Porte who played these local rulers off one another.
+Fakhr ad-Din was appointed the "Emir of Arabistan" by the Ottomans, giving him official authority over the region between Aleppo and Jerusalem, before he was deposed and hanged a decade later by the Wali of Damascus.